- a)Provide the solid waste collection service in an accessible, periodic, and efficient manner for all users.

 2. Be duly registered and authorized by the Ministry of Health.

-4. Provide semi-annual reports on the manner of service execution, indicate the weights of the materials collected, the exact address for the treatment or final disposal of the collected waste, and deliver documents certifying the above.
+4. Provide semi-annual reports on the manner of service execution, indicate the weights of the materials collected, the exact address for the treatment or final disposal (disposición final) of the collected waste, and deliver documents certifying the above.